Bob Marley: 1976–1979: Relocation to England

 Marley left Jamaica at the end of 1976, and after a month-long "recovery and writing" sojourn at the site of Chris Blackwell's Compass Point Studios in Nassau, Bahamas, arrived in England, where he spent two years in self-imposed exile.
 On four successive nights, from 1–4 June 1977, he played with the Wailers at the Rainbow Theatre in London.
 The concert highlights were recorded in the BBC documentary Bob Marley: Live at the Rainbow 1977.

 Whilst in England, Marley recorded the albums Exodus and Kaya.
 In 1978, he recorded the video for the single, "Is This Love", from the Kaya album at the Keskidee centre, a Black-led theatre and arts centre in London.
-Model, Naomi Campbell was one of the children who performed in the video.
+The model Naomi Campbell was one of the children who performed in the video.
 Exodus stayed on the British album charts for 56 consecutive weeks.
 It included four UK hit singles: "Exodus", "Waiting in Vain", "Jamming", and "One Love" (which interpolates Curtis Mayfield's hit, "People Get Ready").
 During his time in London, Marley was arrested and convicted of possession of a small quantity of cannabis.
 In 1978, Marley returned to Jamaica and performed at another political concert, the One Love Peace Concert, again in an effort to calm warring parties.
 Near the end of the performance, by Marley's request, Michael Manley (leader of then-ruling People's National Party) and his political rival Edward Seaga (leader of the opposing Jamaica Labour Party) joined each other on stage and shook hands.
 Under the name Bob Marley and the Wailers, 11 albums were released, four live albums and seven studio albums.
 The releases included Babylon by Bus, a double live album with 13 tracks, was released in 1978 and received critical acclaim.
 This album, and specifically the final track "Jamming", with the audience in a frenzy, captured the intensity of Marley's live performances.

 "Marley wasn't singing about how peace could come easily to the World but rather how hell on Earth comes too easily to too many.
 His songs were his memories; he had lived with the wretched, he had seen the downpressers and those whom they pressed down."